 What is IBM Watson Explorer?

-Watson Explorer is a data discovery tool.
+IBM Watson Explorer is a data discovery tool.
 It allows you to explore vast amounts of enterprise data.
 The tool allows you to consume and index data from various data sources.
 Out of the box Watson Explorer ships with many popular connectors for enterprise data systems.
-Using it’s own proprietary indexing technology, Watson Explorer can leverage natural language processing to deliver relevant query results to end users.
-The product can also utilize Query Routing to route queries to websites and return the results within it’s own interface.
-This data can be integrated into a single, 360 degree view, application on the front-end.
+Using its own proprietary indexing technology, Watson Explorer can leverage natural language processing to deliver relevant query results to end-users.
+The product can also utilize Query Routing to route queries to websites and return the results within its own interface.
+This data can be integrated into a single, 360-degree view, application on the front-end.